zkpassport/zkpassport-docs/docs/getting-started/basic-usage.md

 } = queryBuilder
   // Disclose the user's firstname .disclose("firstname")
-  // Verify the user is greater than or equal to 18 .gte("age", 18)
+  // Verify the user's age is greater than or equal to 18 .gte("age", 18)
   // Verify the user's nationality is in the European Union
   // EU_COUNTRIES is a constant exported by the SDK containing all the EU countries